Skip to main content

 Automatic license plate recognition cameras can be deployed to streamline access control systems, improve parking management solutions and support security teams investigating potential offenses.
 In addition, specialized LPR camera systems can help business owners improve customer experiences through developments like personalized reward programs.

-Provided stakeholders follow trusted installation best practices such as installing devices in known choke points and mounting cameras at an optimal height, LPR cameras can assist teams in improving their security posture and better addressing suspicious behaviors.
+Provided stakeholders follow trusted installation best practices, such as installing devices in known choke points and mounting cameras at an optimal height, LPR cameras can assist teams in improving their security posture and better addressing suspicious behaviors.
 So long as installations are well-planned, LPR systems can support many use cases.

 Have questions?
 We can help